hashicorp/terraform-provider-azurerm/website/docs/r/policy_assignment.html.markdown

 * `policy_definition_id` - (Required) The ID of the Policy Definition to be applied at the specified Scope.

-* `identity_type` - (Optional) The managed identity type associated with the policy assignment.
-Either `None` or `SystemAssigned`.
-Change forces a new resource.
-Will be mandatory if you assign a policy with `deployIfNotExists` effect.
+* `identity` - (Optional) An `identity` block.

-* `location` - (Optional) The location of the policy assignment.
-Only required when utilizing managed identity.
-Change forces a new resource.
+* `location` - (Optional) The Azure location where this policy assignment should exist.
+This is required when an Identity is assigned.
+Changing this forces a new resource to be created.

 * `description` - (Optional) A description to use for this Policy Assignment.
 Changing this forces a new resource to be created.